marcusmonteirodesouza/google-cloud-self-hosted-smtp-server-email-sending/README.md

-# Google Cloud - Email Sending recipes
+# Google Cloud - Self-Hosted Email Sending

+This is an example of how to send emails in [Google Cloud](https://cloud.google.com/) using a self-hosted email server running [Mail-in-a-Box](https://mailinabox.email/).

 ## Deployment